 Press releases

 Montréal, September 30, 2024 – On September 19, the Russian Canadian Democratic Alliance’s (RCDA) application seeking a review of the Foreign Interference Commission’s Initial Report, released on May 3, 2024, was dismissed.
-The RCDA is disappointed by this decision and is reevaluating its continued participation in the Commission’s proceedings.
+RCDA is disappointed by this decision and is reevaluating its continued participation in the Commission’s proceedings.

 The Commission did not address clear evidence of Russian interference during the 2019 and 2021 general elections elicited during Stage 1 of the Commission’s proceedings, notably a report from the Atlantic Council, a New York Times article, as well as reports #3, #4, and #5 from RRM Canada and Mr. O’Toole’s testimony.